drmatoi/M4T01Picker/README.md

-#IP to Location - IP-Standort // M4T01Picker
+#IP to Location - IP-Standort - Android
-### A simple IP locator tool  made by M4T01
+### A simple IP locator tool
+With this tool you can locate your IP address or other IP addresses in Termux, Android and then display them in Google Maps.